giraone/pms-sample-jee-01-test/README.md

 ## Open issues and TODOs for the current goals ##

+- Using JSON schema validation of *REST-assured* in the API tests.
-- No tests for OData filter expressions et
+- There are no tests for OData filter expressions yet.
-- No tests with attributes using date values yet
+- There are no tests with attributes using date values (ISO-8601) yet.